wu-lee/rushkoff-archive/src/_articles/renaissance-now-media-ecology-and-the-new-global-narrative.md

 The realms of computing and, even more so, networking were unfamiliar turf.
 They were hard to navigate and harder still to design.
 People were creating a universe now, and it was as challenging as a lucid dream: Anything we could imagine, we would behold.
 It's no wonder that many Silicon Valley firms were forced to rely on the skills of many wild young members of the counterculture, people whose own mystical excursions had brought them into intimate contact with realities as mutable and hallucinatory as any graphical user interface.

 Those of us lucky enough to get online in the early years were immediately struck by how plastic, fluid, and malleable the world can be.
 Onlme communities have no real form--they are the ever-changing consensus reality of their members.
 One's value in an interactive conversation is not his or her ability to obey, but the capacity to hear and then express.
 The interactive universe does not exist without the active participation of its people--and this participation is the ongoing act of creation itself.
-Talk about playing God. xxx
+Talk about playing God.

 **THE END OF THE OLD STORY**